-PSYCHOLOGY Satisfactory completion of at least twelve semester courses, eight in psychology including 1, 109-110, 223, and 281-282; the other four to be chosen from mathematics, philosophy, physics, sociology, or zoology.
-The four courses for the related field are chosen in consultation with the department.
+PSYCHOLOGY Satisfactory completion of at least twelve semester courses, eight in psychology including 1, 109-110, 223, and 281-282; the other four to be chosen in consultation with the department from mathematics, philosophy, physics, sociology, or zoology.
+ROMANCE LANGUAGE Satisfactory completion of six semester courses of advanced grade, and at least one advanced course (six semester hours or more), ordinarily in another foreign language or English.